kanak1-2/grand-research-store-market-insights/1302/Nasal_Strips_and_Dilators_Market.md

- <p><strong>Preference for Non-Invasive Solutions</strong>: As patients prefer non-invasive treatment options over surgical or pharmaceutical alternatives, the demand for nasal dilators and strips has grown.</p>
+ <p><strong>Aging Population</strong>: The aging population, particularly in North America and Europe, is more susceptible to conditions that impair breathing, such as nasal congestion, leading to higher demand for nasal dilators and strips.</p>